Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Vaccine rollout consistency

 These affinity matrices are appropriately normalised and can be compared directly to study the consistency between vaccine proliferation and HDI/GDP.
 We generate two \emph{inconsistency matrices} as follows:

 A larger absolute value of an entry in the matrix $\text{INC}^{HDI,V}(t)$ indicates that the relationships between two countries regarding HDI and their vaccination percentage at a point in time are quite different, analogously for $ \text{INC}^{GDP,V}(t)$.
 To explore the collective consistency between such attributes across our entire collection, we calculate the $L^1$ norm of our resulting consistency matrices and study how they evolve over time.
-For a $N \times N$ matrix $A$, its $L^1$ norm is defined by $\|A\|=\sum_{i,j=1}^N |A_{ij}|$.
-We compute the following sequence of matrix norms:
+For a $N \times N$ matrix $A$, its $L^1$ norm is defined by $\|A\|=\sum_{i,j=1}^N \mid A_{ij} \mid $.
+We compute the following {two} matrix norms, {which we term collective inconsistency functions (functions of time)}:

 In Figure \ref{fig:Time_varying_consistency}, we display both $\nu_{HDI,V}^{INC}(t)$ and $\nu_{GDP,V}^{INC}(t)$ as a function of time.
-These curves allow one to identify points in time where levels of economic and human development are most strongly associated with the proportion of the population that is fully vaccinated.
-This is marked by the time where both functions are minimal, namely where there is the least inconsistency (or greatest consistency) between economic/human development and country vaccine proliferation.
+These curves allow one to identify points in time where levels of economic and human development are most strongly {consistent with} the proportion of the population that is fully vaccinated.
+This is marked by the time where both functions are minimal, namely where there is the least {collective} inconsistency (or greatest {collective} consistency) between economic/human development and country vaccine proliferation.